 The tourism sector not only depends on foreign visitors but also domestic tourists whose number dwarfs that of foreign tourists.

-In 2017, Thailand had 35,381,210 visitors – a large proportion of whom were on holiday, followed by visits for meetings, incentives, exhibitions, conventions and other purposes.
+In 2017, Thailand had 35,381,210 visitors – a large proportion of whom was on holiday, followed by visits for meetings, incentives, exhibitions, conventions, and other purposes.

 Thailand Market Profile

 Why Thailand matters to the World?

 Thailand matters to the world.
 Because it is the second-largest economy in South East Asia.
 What differentiates Thailand from other ASEAN nations is its sheer market size, the diversity of its industrial sector, and its position as a regional manufacturing hub.